anroots/teensy-moonica/README.md

 ## As an external Input Device

 The computer recognizes the Teensy as a gamepad/joystic type of device.
 By default it's programmed to send joystick button press events on each button press.
 Open the gamepad config window from your control panel to see the mapping.
-Some 3rd party shortcut biner application can be used to map joystick events to useful actions on the PC - without writing any software.
+Some 3rd party shortcut binder application can be used to map joystick events to useful actions on the PC - without writing any software.

 ## Serial Communication